 Tsunamis and surf have different origins

 A tsunami is caused by a massive disturbance to a large body of water.
 The disturbance has to be under the water or in the water.
-This means that sea-floor fault ruptures, underwater volcanic activity, landslides or earthquakes, explosions in the water or a large object (such as a meteorite) hitting the water can all cause tsunamis.
+This means that sea-floor tectonic fault ruptures, underwater volcanic activity (such as eruptions of volcanoes on the sea floor), landslides or earthquakes, explosions in the water or a large object (such as a meteorite) hitting the water can all cause tsunamis.

 Unlike tsunamis, surf waves are formed by wind.
 As it blows across the ocean, the wind imparts energy to the water surface, forming waves (ocean swells).
 As the wind continues blowing, small swells are whipped up into much larger waves.
 These waves or swells then interact with land (the seabed) as they near the coast and form the surf waves that we see at the beach.